arisciwek/wp-agency/README.md

 4. Right panel shows detailed information

 ### Division Management
-1. Select a agency to view its divisiones
+1. Select a agency to view its divisions
 2. Use the division tab in the right panel
-3. Manage divisiones with similar actions:
+3. Manage divisions with similar actions:
-   - Add new divisiones
+   - Add new divisions
    - Edit existing ones
    - Delete as needed